LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/finally.md

 &nbsp;

-There is no I, no us,

-just nothingness
+All there is nothingness

-and its paradoxical unity,
+in its paradoxical unity,

 giving birth in a looping kiss